kakitone/workingMetaFinisherSC/README.md

 # MetaFinisherSC
+### Introduction ###
+This tool is for users to upgrade their metagenomics assemblies using long reads.
+If you encounter any issues, please contact me at kklam@eecs.berkeley.edu.
+My name is Ka-Kit Lam.

 ### Only long reads and contigs formed from long reads ###

 Assume you have your long reads (LR.fasta) and contigs formed from long reads (LC.fasta).